-Summit Public Schools - Atlas, located in King County, provided educational services to approximately 449 students in grades 6 to 11 during the 2019-2020 school year.
+Summit Public Schools: Sierra, located in King County, provided educational services to approximately 325 students in grades 9 through 12 during the 2018-2019 school year.

-The charter public school is a 501(c)(3) nonprofit corporation established under RCW 28A.710.020, and it is governed by a three-to-nine member appointed Board of Directors.
-The Board establishes policies for the charter public school according to the terms of a renewable, five-year charter contract executed under RCW 28A.710.160.
+The charter public school is a 501c3 nonprofit corporation established under RCW 28A.710.020 and governed by a three to nine-member appointed Board of Directors, that establishes policies for the charter public school according to the terms of a renewable, five-year charter contract executed under RCW 28A.710.160.

-Summit Public Schools - Atlas is authorized by the Washington State Charter School Commission.
-It was established by a five-year contract effective August 22, 2017, and terminating August 22, 2022.
+Summit Public Schools: Sierra is authorized by the Washington State Charter School Commission established by a five-year contract effective August 17, 2021 and terminating August 17, 2026.

-The charter public school received approximately \$5.7 million in direct state and federal funding for fiscal year 2020.
-The charter public school operates in one building and employs approximately 66 employees.
+The charter public school received approximately \$4.1 million in direct state and federal funding for fiscal year 2020.
+The charter public school operates in one building and employs approximately 57 employees.